lsst-dm/dm_dev_guide/communications/rfc.rst

 If the DM team can’t converge on a resolution to an RFC that has no serious objections but the requestor still feel that something must be done, the request will be escalated.
 In most non-trivial cases, they will, with the advice of the SA, empanel a group of experts to which they will delegate the right to make the decision, by voting if need be.

+In all of these cases, the RFC is marked as **Flagged** to indicate that it is being considered by the DMCCB.

 .. _rfc-formalities: